sib-swiss/sparql-llm/README.md

 uvx sparql-llm
 ```

-Your VSCode `mcp.json` file you should have:
+Your VSCode `mcp.json` file you should have, optionally you can provide the path to a custom settings file:

 ```json
 {